-Now, Ancestry can instantly analyze the full customer journey and each interaction within it on Mixpanel.
+Before Mixpanel, Ancestry had Adobe Analytics tracking on desktop but had limited visibility into their customers’ behavior on mobile.
+Employees couldn’t track the actions they cared about on mobile, and mobile and desktop behaviors were divided between separate data layers—so employees couldn’t trust the limited mobile data they had.
+Now with Mixpanel, the teams can instantly analyze the full customer journey.
 If a customer researches the family history subscription on mobile, Ancestry can follow up with an offer on the web.
-They are using this complete user view to improve engagement and lifetime value by reducing points of drop-off and driving users towards behaviors associated with retention and conversion.
+Using this complete user view, the team is improving engagement and lifetime value by reducing points of dropoff and nudging users towards behaviors associated with retention and conversion.

 Maintaining a trustworthy and reliable analytics implementation can be tricky, but Mixpanel provided the resources and guidance Ancestry needed to put the right systems and processes in place.
 Mixpanel’s Lexicon feature allows Product Managers to find information for any event, event property, or user property, so they know how to interpret their data.
 Plus, Ancestry can categorize events by adding tags, such as “Purchase” or “Mobile”, to help anyone on the team quickly find the event they’re looking for.

 With trustworthy data and easy-to-use reports for retention, funnels and flows, seven product teams across Ancestry are being empowered to answer their own questions without needing an analyst’s help.
-This frees up their analysts’ time to focus on more strategic initiatives, and allows Product Managers to better influence KPI’s, like retention and driving users to purchase a family history subscription.
+This frees up their analysts’ time to focus on more strategic initiatives and allows product managers to better influence KPI’s, like retention and driving users to purchase a family history subscription.
 By integrating analytics into the organization’s workflows, everyone can use data to be more strategic.